 3. Make it Personal

 Although the chatbot is great to make sure there is some kind of contact, it is also an informal way of talking to customers.
-Therefore, to grow customer relationships, a follow-up response will have to be done by a real human.
+Therefore, to grow customer relationships, a follow-up response will have to be done by a human.
+It’s best to take an omnichannel approach to develop that relationship.
+That means investing in a cloud contact centre, having active response on social media, responding fast to emails, etc.

 Because social media is a place where people talk to their friends and family, they want interaction with a company to be just as relaxed, too.
 Meaning it’s good to try and be a little less formal when using these platforms.
 This doesn’t mean cussing every other word.
 It’s more about being friendly and using their first name.